EDUCBA

 • They are usually thinly traded.

-• The lack of history of the company offering the penny stocks makes it difficult for the investor to choose his purchase as such companies would possess a poor track record or no record at all.
+• The lack of history of the company offering the penny stocks makes it difficult for the investor to choose his purchase as such companies would possess a poor track record or no record.

-• Artificial inflation of share prices may lead to false statements regarding the company’s situation, which is also referred to as the “pump and dump” scheme, which is a form of fraud in microcap stocks, which is also called a supernova.
+• Artificial inflation of share prices may lead to false statements regarding the company’s situation, also referred to as the “pump and dump” scheme, a form of fraud in microcap stocks, also called a supernova.

-When the price is falsely and sufficiently inflated, the people who are ready to commit fraud will dump the shares and record instant profits.
+When the price is falsely and sufficiently inflated, the people ready to commit fraud will dump the shares and record instant profits.

-• The lack of information available about penny stocks to the public makes it hard to make informed decisions about investments.
-There are few people who proclaim themselves to be experts in such matters and ask for lump-sum payments in exchange for knowledge or information about stocks.
+• The lack of information about penny stocks to the public makes it hard to make informed investment decisions.
+Few people proclaim themselves experts in such matters and ask for lump-sum payments in exchange for knowledge or information about stocks.
 Investors should be aware and not fall into such traps.

 Risks Associated with Penny Stocks